- Accountable Care Collaborative (ACC)

-You can apply for financial assistance to help you buy insurance through the Connect for Health Colorado.
-Open enrollment starts in October 2013 and ends March 31, 2014.
-Coverage starts as early as January 1, 2014.
+You can apply for financial assistance to help you buy insurance through Connect for Health Colorado.

-Outside of open enrollment, you can still shop for insurance but cannot apply for financial assistance to help lower the costs of your plan unless you have a qualifying life event.
+Outside of open enrollment, you can still shop for insurance if you have a qualifying life event.

-Medicaid and Child Health Plan Plus (CHP+) do not have open enrollment periods.
+Health First Colorado (Colorado’s Medicaid Program) and Child Health Plan Plus (CHP+) do not have open enrollment periods.
 You can apply at any time.
 Get more information about how to apply.

 - Out-of-Pocket Costs

 Your expenses for medical care that aren’t reimbursed by insurance.
-Out-of-pocket costs include deductibles, coinsurance, and copayments for covered services plus all costs for services that aren’t covered.
+Out-of-pocket costs include deductibles, coinsurance, and co-pays for covered services plus all costs for services that aren’t covered.

 - Out-of-Pocket Maximum/Limit